-4) Lightning Risk – Looking ahead at future trend
+4) Lightning Risk – Looking ahead at the future trend

-Originally published April 18th, 2017 this post is the #4 post last year.
-The purpose of this post is take a forecast look at what the numbers might look like for lightning activity during the next decade.
+Originally published April 18th, 2017 this post was the #4 post last year.
+The purpose of this post to take a forecast look at what the numbers might look like.
+For lightning activity during the next decade.
 And the link to the full article is Increasing Lightning Risk trend

 5) Isolated LPS Design – Isolated vs Non-isolated IEC 62305

-Originally published May 11th, 2017 this post is the #5 post last year.
-The purpose of this post is show the differences between a non-isolated vs isolated LPS design and when to consider using an isolated lightning protection design.
+Originally published May 11th, 2017 this post was the #5 post last year.
+The purpose of this post to show the differences between a non-isolated vs isolated LPS design.
+Also, when to consider using an isolated lightning protection design.
 And the link to the full article is Isolated LPS Design – Isolated vs Non-isolated IEC 62305

-6) What is Soil Resistivity Testing & Why is it Important to safe Electrical Earthing Design?
+6) What is Soil Resistivity Testing & Why is it Important to safe Electrical Earthing Grounding Design

-Originally published Mar 1st, 2016 this post is the #6 post last year.
-The purpose of this post is highlight that getting the Soil Resistivity model right is the first building block to a safe / compliant design.
-Take this for granted and you’re in for a roller-coaster of a ride.
-And the link to the full article is What is Soil Resistivity Testing & Why is it Important to Safe Electrical Earthing Design
+Originally published March 1st, 2016 this post was the #6 post last year.
+The purpose of this post the highlight that getting the Soil Resistivity model right.
+Is the first building block to a safe/compliant design.
+Take this for granted, and you’re in for a roller-coaster of a ride. link to the full article – What is Soil Resistivity Testing & Why is it Important to Safe Electrical Earthing Design

 7) Myth Busting – Hot Sites.
 5 Reasons Why a Hot Site Does not mean it is a Dangerous Site!

-Originally published Jan 12th, 2016 this post is the #7 post last year.
-The purpose of this post is to bust the many misconceptions surrounding Hot Zoning and what a hot site actually means.
+Originally published Jan 12th, 2016 this post was the #7 post last year.
+The purpose of this post is to bust the many misconceptions surrounding Hot Zoning and what a hot site means.
 And the link to the full article is Myth Busting – Hot-sites.
-5 reasons why a hot-site does not mean it’s a dangerous site!
+Five reasons why a hot-site does not say it’s a dangerous site!

-Although originally published Oct 20th, 2015 this post is the #8 post last year.
-The purpose of this post is to explain a little about fault theory and why separating Earths can be a really bad idea!
-And the link to the full article is Electrical Earthing System Design Separation
+Although initially published Oct 20th, 2015 this post was the #8 post last year.
+The purpose of this post explains a little about fault theory, and why separating Earths can be a horrible idea!
+And the link to the full article is Electrical Earthing Grounding System Design Separation

 9) What is Remote Finite Element Analysis Earth Testing?

-Although originally published Aug 6th, 2015 this post is the #9 post last year.
-The purpose of this post is to provide an answer the problem of Earth testing in built-up environments where it isn’t always practicable to run out the idealised amount of long test leads and FEA tools like certain versions of CDEGS can make a massive difference.
+Although initially published Aug 6th, 2015 this post was the #9 post last year.
+The purpose of this post provides an answer with the problem of Earth testing in built-up environments.
+Where it isn’t always practical to run out the ideal amount of long test leads and FEA tools like specific versions of CDEGS make a massive difference.
 And the link to the full article is What is Remote Finite Element Analysis Earth Testing?

-Although originally published Oct 23rd, 2015 this post is the #10 post last year.
+Although initially published Oct 23rd, 2015 this post was the #10 post last year.
 The purpose of this post is to provide options when bouncing up against physical world problems.
-FEA tools like certain versions of CDEGS can make a massive difference and bridge the gap between physical and theoretical in a cost-effective manner.
-And the link to the full article is When Electrical Earthing Science Actually Works
+FEA tools like specific versions of CDEGS can make a massive difference and bridge the gap between physical and theoretical in a cost-effective manner.
+And the link to the full article is When Electrical Earthing Science Works